 Ornithology is not by the same Nicholas Royle – you need to know that.
 In fact, as the other Nicholas Royle told me, the two authors have a good friendship, have done many events together – and have inserted each other into their novels.
-It’s all very meta-fictional – indeed, apart from subjecting this NR to an unfortunate end in An English Guide to Birdwatching, one of this NR’s short stories, which appears in this collection, is also mentioned in the novel.
+It’s all very meta-fictional – indeed, apart from subjecting this NR to an unfortunate end in An English Guide to Birdwatching, one of this NR’s short stories which appears in this collection also features in the other’s novel.

-After reading the other NR’s book, I had searched out a copy of this NR’s most recent tome, titled First Novel, to read, but when offered a copy of his short stories all with a birdy theme I couldn’t resist; the novel would have to wait.
+After reading the other NR’s book, I had searched out a copy of this NR’s most recent tome, titled First Novel, to read but when offered a copy of his short stories all with a birdy theme couldn’t resist, the novel would have to wait.

-The sixteen stories that make up Ornithology have been selected from Royle’s output over a couple of decades together with a couple written for the collection.
+The sixteen stories that make up Ornithology have been selected from Royle’s output over the years together with a couple written for the collection.
 If I had to describe their overall style in one word, I’d choose ‘unsettling’.
 The stories are weird, sinister and full of suggestion.
-They approach horror in the same way as those of Robert Aickman, master of the ‘strange’ story in the ’60s and ’70s (read more about his work here).
-Short stories are particularly suited to strangeness, whether they finish with a twist, reach an inevitable conclusion or evaporate into a mysterious enigma: the stories in Royle’s set do all of those.
+They approach horror in the same way as those of Robert Aickman, master of the ‘strange’ story in the 1960s and 1970s (read more about him here).
+Short stories are particularly suited to strangeness, whether they finish with a twist, inevitable ending or mysterious enigma: Royle’s set do all of those.